The

 about time in nature?

-learn more about the current biblical time, see the Tree of Life Calendar© that compares a biblical calendar with two Gregorian
+To learn more about the current biblical time, see the Tree of Life Calendar© that compares

-(a Swedish and an American) calendars, a Jewish
+American) calendars, a Jewish calendar, a Hijri (Islamic)

-calendar, a Hijri (Islamic) calendar, and a Chinese
+calendar, and a Chinese calendar.

-Without prejudice.
-All Rights Reserved.
-Tree
+Without recourse.
+All Rights